szpajder/libacars/doc/API_REFERENCE.md

   this field to a positive value indicates that the reassembly should be deemed complete when the amount of data collected from fragments equals or exceeds this value.
 If the total length is unknown, this field should be set to zero.
-  In this case, the final fragment of the message must be indicated by setting `is_final_fragment` flag to true.
-Note that only `total_pdu_len` value from the first fragment of the message is taken into account In subsequent fragments of the same message this field may be set to any value (eq. zero).
+  In this case, either the final fragment of the message must be indicated by setting `is_final_fragment` flag to true or total expected number of fragments must be specified in `total_fragment_cnt`.
+Note that only `total_pdu_len` value from the first fragment of the message is taken into account.
+In subsequent fragments of the same message this field may be set to any value (eq. zero).
 - `rx_time` - time when this fragment has been received.
 Used for handling reassembly timeouts and expiration of old incomplete entries.
 - `reasm_timeout` - reassembly timeout.
 All fragments must be received before it